-Litigation Funding Comparative Guide - - Australia
+Litigation Funding Comparative Guide

 - should have a good relationship with leading ATE insurers if ATE insurance is to be sought as part of the funding arrangements.

-The objective of all litigation is to maximise the value of the litigant's claims – a goal on which the interests of the funder and the litigant are fully aligned.
-A good funder will enhance claim value.
+The objective of all litigation is to maximise the value of the litigant's claims net of costs – a goal on which the interests of the funder and the litigant are fully aligned.
+A good funding relationship will enhance the ultimate value of the claim.
 As one prominent plaintiff's lawyer explained: "The best funders are highly skilled negotiators and litigation strategists.
 This is where the real value is in the funding relationship."

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.